kyzyto/A.I--M.L-Projects/Deep_Learning/Admission_Chances_Prediction/README.md

 # Admission Prediction

-- Built a Classification model using neural networks to predict an applicant's chances of admission into UCLA(University of California, Los Angeles).
+- Built a `Classification Model` using neural networks to predict an applicant's chances of admission into UCLA(University of California, Los Angeles).
-- Utilized One hot encoding and scaling variable.
+- Utilized `One Hot Encoding` and scaling variable.
 - Utilized optimized algorithms.
 - Developed hyper-parameters.